What to Do with Christmas Beads? Make Cute Pokemon Perler Beads!

 The answer to "What can you do with Christmas beads?" goes way beyond the holidays.

-Those buckets of red and green aren't just for Santa and Elves.
+Those buckets of red and green aren't just for Santa and elves.
 They are the primary colors for some of the most famous characters in gaming history.
 Here is a cheat sheet to help you use up your leftover stash:

 | Bead Color | Pokémon Ideas | Other Geeky Icons |